Asthma is a common chronic inflammatory disorder of the airways.

 If ongoing symptoms despite previous therapies, consider specialists referral.

 A severe acute asthma attack represents a medical emergency.
 Prompt recognition and management is required.

-The below algorithm is based on SIGN/BTS 158 British guideline on the management of asthma.
+The below algorithm is based on SIGN/BTS 158 guideline on the management of asthma.
 Patients not responding to first line therapies need senior clinician review and discussion with HDU/ICU.

 Salbutamol nebulisers, 2.5 - 5mg (preferably driven by oxygen) should be administered in adults.
 They may be repeated every 15 to 30 minutes.
 If there is no access to nebulisers back to back inhalers should be given.
 IV beta-2 agonists should be reserved for those in whom inhaled therapy is not possible.